KDecker19/Project-4-Group-3/Readme.md

 Pre-processing:

-Database Testing.ipynb connects to our SQLite database and imports the dog images with their correct breed labels.
+Database Testing.ipynb and SQLConnection3.ipynb connect to our SQLite database, dogs.db, and imports the dog images with their correct breed labels.

-SQLConnection3.ipynb

-dogs.db

 The test.ipynb file formats the folder names for the dog breed categories, using a for loop, to remove hyphens.

 Training:

-Model trained on 9600 images
+Two separate models were trained on 9600 images.
+The first was a pre-trained model which was able to predict at 86% accuracy.
 In test.ipynb a data generator was created and the dog images were loaded to memory.
 The VGG16 model was then loaded, with some layers being unfrozen and a fully connected layer was added.
 The model was then compiled with a smaller learning rate and the model was trained with more epochs.

-test.ipynb file

-Model fitting

-Testing:

-Image upload

-Visual folder - app_vis.js, vis.html, breed-options.php, breed-info.php > dog breed selector

-Model Optimization
+Model Optimization:

+Our more successful model was run at 20 epochs.